 Contra Piston

 My contra had a concave cone about 0.016" turned on the combustion chamber side, but I doubt this does any good or harm.
-The pictures show there has been some leakage around the cp during running, so maybe go for a tighter interference fit.
-You could try fitting a high-temp O ring around the cp, but I think it's going to leak no matter what you do.
+The pictures show there has been some leakage around the CP during running, so maybe go for a tighter interference fit.
+You could try fitting a high-temp O ring around the CP, but I think it's going to leak no matter what you do.
 There was no sign of leakage around the cylinder/carrier fit though, so the carrier is doing a good job as a gasket!